Using coordinates as targets¶

 In some cases, the target coordinates span multiple dimensions, but the

 transformer expects a lower-dimensional input.
-With the dim
+With the dim parameter of

-class you can specify which of the dimensions to keep.
+the Target class you can specify which of the dimensions to keep.

-You can also specify the callable reduce_func
+You can also specify the callable reduce_func to perform the reduction of

-the other dimensions (e.g. numpy.mean
+the other dimensions (e.g. numpy.mean).
+Otherwise, the coordinate will

-be reduced to the first element along each dimension that is not dim
+be reduced to the first element along each dimension that is not dim.

 Lazy evaluation¶